KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_SetupFrameRendering
 	:dedent: 12

 The section sets the color and depth image views as rendering attachments for the output merger/color blend stage to write to.
 We also set the viewport for the rasterizer to transform from normalized device coordinates to texel space and we set the scissor for the rasterizer to the cut in texel space.
+Our viewport and scissor cover the whole render area.
 Next, we compute projection and view matrices and we multiply them together to create a view-projection matrix for ``CameraConstants::viewProj``.
 Now, add the following code:

 .. literalinclude:: ../Chapter3/main.cpp
 	:language: cpp